Tight Mixed-Integer Optimization Formulations for Prescriptive Trees: Preliminaries

 \end{definition}

 We will refer to $Q$ as the linear relaxation of the formulation, which is the MIO formulation with the integrality requirements removed.
-An MIO formulation is ideal if the extreme points of the polyhedron are binary for those variables that are required to be:
+A MIO formulation is ideal if the extreme points of the polyhedron are binary for those variables that are required to be: \begin{definition} An ideal formulation satisfies: where $\text{ext}(Q)$ are the extreme points of the polyhedron $Q$. \end{definition}